box/developer.box.com/pages/ai-dev-zone/index.md

 <p style="text-align: left; margin-left: 0;">

-Box AI Platform API is currently a beta feature.
+Box AI API is currently a beta feature.
 Bear in mind that the available capabilities can change.

 </p>